-For fifty years, Del McCoury’s music has defined authenticity for hard core bluegrass fans, as well as a growing number of fans among those only vaguely familiar with the genre.
+For over five decades, Del McCoury’s music has defined authenticity for hard core bluegrass fans, as well as a growing number of fans among those only vaguely familiar with the genre.
 This Grammy-winning iconic bandleader has been a force in the bluegrass world for over 50 years, and he is making it clear that he and his band have plenty of great music yet to play.

 McCoury started out as an Earl Scruggs acolyte, playing banjo in the Baltimore area.
 When McCoury got the chance to join Bill Monroe’s band, Monroe moved him from banjo to guitar and made McCoury his lead singer.
 Family life soon called, and Del left the road, settling into a day job at a logging mill and keeping his performing and recording to a minimum.
 It wasn’t until his sons started joining the band that Del decided to go for it, and move to Nashville.